Pallet racking inspection training is one of the many safety procedures warehouse owners should follow. Working at height safety is another.

 |3||Climbing on racking which is designed for climbing||Unless it is specifically designed for the purpose of being climbed on, you shouldn’t climb on racking.
 Even if the racking system is designed to be climbed on, be sure to follow the manufacturer’s instruction and don’t add too much weight to the system. |

-If the system appears damaged after it’s been used, immediately offload the system and book a SEMA approved racking inspection.
+If the system appears damaged after it’s been used, immediately offload the system and book a racking inspection from a SEMA approved inspector.

 |If racking is designed for climbing, follow the same advice for working on a ladder.
 Keep three points of contact, don’t overstretch, etc.|